madisongarccia/Blog/_posts/2024-10-22-nonparametric-test.md

 ### Procedure Used/Methodology

-This procedure will start by grouping participants by their status: having or not having a family history of Alzheimer's disease.
+This procedure starts by grouping participants by their status: having or not having a family history of Alzheimer's disease.
 Some preliminary exploratory data analysis can be conducted to determine relevant statistics for summarizing the MMSE data.

 # Data Description